smart-batteries/EV_Project_Lambdas/README.md

   *  Follow the best practises, such as: creating an admin user separate to the root user; setting up MFA for each user.
 2. [Install](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html#getting-started-install-instructions) the AWS CLI.
   * You can verify installation by running: ```aws --version```
 3. For a designated IAM user, grant it programmatic access, so it can access AWS API-based methods via the CLI.
-In the console, go to the IAM service > 'Users' > find the user > 'Security credentials' section > 'Access keys' section > 'Create access key' button.
+In the console, go to the IAM service > 'Users' > find (or create) the user > 'Security credentials' section > 'Access keys' section > 'Create access key' button.
 Save the AWS access key id and secret.
   * Store your private information securely, ideally in a password manager.
 4. In your local terminal, run ```aws configure``` and enter your information.
   * Enter your user's AWS access key id and secret.
-  * Enter the AWS region you'll use; for example, "eu-north-1".
+  * Enter the AWS region you'll use; for example, ```eu-north-1```.
-    * Keep in mind, different regions having different pricing tiers and different schedules for rolling out new tools. "eu-north-1" and "us-east-1" are good defaults.
+    * Keep in mind, different regions having different pricing tiers and different schedules for rolling out new tools. ```eu-north-1``` and ```us-east-1``` are good defaults.
 Avoid Sao Paulo.
   * Set the default output format to ```json```.

 ## Infrastructure as Code